-Select the required A/D conversion clock by properly programming the SACKS2~SACKS0 bits in the SADC1 register.

-Enable the A/D converter by setting the ADCEN bit in the SADC0 register to one.

-Select which signal is to be connected to the internal A/D converter by correctly configuring the SAINS and SACS bit fields

-Select the external channel input to be converted, go to Step 4.

-Select the internal analog signal to be converted, go to Step 5.
+- Step 1 Select the required A/D conversion clock by properly programming the SACKS2~SACKS0 bits in the SADC1 register. - Step 2 Enable the A/D converter by setting the ADCEN bit in the SADC0 register to "1". - Enable the A/D converter by setting the ADCEN bit in the SADC0 register to Step 3 - Select which signal is to be connected to the internal A/D converter by correctly configuring the SAINS and SACS bit fields. - Select the external channel input to be converted, go to Step 4. - Select the internal analog signal to be converted, go to Step 5. - Step 4

-If the A/D input signal comes from the external channel input selecting by configuring the SAINS bit field, the corresponding pins should first be configured as A/D input function by configuring the relevant pin-shared function control bits.
-The desired analog channel then should be selected by configuring the SACS bit field.
+If the A/D input signal comes from the external channel input selected by configuring the SAINS bit field, the corresponding pin should first be configured as an A/D input function by configuring the relevant pin function control bits.
+The desired external channel input should be selected by configuring the SACS field.
 After this step, go to Step 6.

-If the A/D input signal is selected to come from the internal analog signal, the SAINS bit field should be properly configured and then the external channel input will automatically be disconnected regardless of the SACS bit field value.
-After this step, go to Step 6.

-Step 6 Select the reference voltgage source by configuring the SAVRS3~SAVRS0 bits.

-Select the A/D converter output data format by configuring the ADRFS bit.
+- Step 5 - If the A/D input signal is selected to come from the internal analog signal, the SAINS field should be properly configured and then the external channel analog input will automatically be disconnected regardless of the SACS bit field value.
+After this step, go to Step 6. - Step 6 - Select the reference voltage source by configuring the SAVRS3~SAVRS0 bits in the SADC2 register.
+Enable the PGA if the PGA output voltage is selected as the A/D converter reference voltage.
+If the PGA input signal comes from the external VREFI pin, the corresponding pin function selection bit should first be properly configured.
+If the A/D converter power supply voltage, internal Bandgap circuit voltage or its multiplication is selected, the reference voltage sourced from the external input pin VREFI will automatically be switched off. - Step 7 Select A/D converter output data format by configuring the ADRFS bit in the SADC0 register.

-Step 8

-If A/D conversion interrupt is used, the interrupt control registers must be correctly configured to ensure the A/D interrupt function is active.
-The master interrupt bontrol bit, EMI, and the A/D conversion interrupt control bit, ADE, must both be set high in advance.

-The A/D conversion procedure can now be initialized by setting the START bit from low to high and then low again.

-If A/D conversion is in progress, the ADBZ flag will be set high.
-After the A/D conversion process is complete, the ADBZ flag will go low and then the output data can be read from SADOH and SADOL registers.
+- Step 8 - If A/D converter interrupt is used, the interrupt control registers must be correctly configured to ensure the A/D converter interrupt function is active.
+The master interrupt control bit, EMI, and the A/D converter interrupt bits, ADE, must both set high in advance. - Step 9 The A/D conversion procedure can now be initialised by setting the START bit from low to high and then low again. - Step 10 If A/D conversion is in progress, the ADBZ flag will be set high.
+After the A/D conversion process is completed, the ADBZ flag will go low and then output data can be read from the SADOH and SADOL registers.
+If the ADC interrupt is enabled and the stack is not full, data can be acquired by interrupt service program.